IQSS/dataverse/doc/sphinx-guides/source/api/sword.rst

 - Datasets versions will only be increased to the next minor version (i.e. 1.1) rather than a major version (2.0) if possible.
 This depends on the nature of the change.
 Adding or removing a file, for example, requires a major version bump.

 - "Author Affiliation" can now be populated with an XML attribute.
-For example: <dcterms:creator affiliation="Coffee Bean State University">Stumptown, Jane</dcterms:creator>
+For example: ``<dcterms:creator affiliation="Coffee Bean State University">Stumptown, Jane</dcterms:creator>``

 - "Contributor" can now be populated and the "Type" (Editor, Funder, Researcher, etc.) can be specified with an XML attribute.
-For example: <dcterms:contributor type="Funder">CaffeineForAll</dcterms:contributor>
+For example: ``<dcterms:contributor type="Funder">CaffeineForAll</dcterms:contributor>``

-- "License" can now be set with dcterms:license and the possible values are "CC0" and "NONE".
-"License" interacts with "Terms of Use" (dcterms:rights) in that if you include dcterms:rights in the XML, the license will be set to "NONE".
-If you don't include dcterms:rights, the license will default to "CC0".
-It is invalid to specify "CC0" as a license and also include dcterms:rights; an error will be returned.
-For backwards compatibility, dcterms:rights is allowed to be blank (i.e. <dcterms:rights></dcterms:rights>) but blank values will not be persisted to the database and the license will be set to "NONE".
+- "License" can now be set with ``dcterms:license`` and the possible values are "CC0" and "NONE".
+"License" interacts with "Terms of Use" (``dcterms:rights``) in that if you include ``dcterms:rights`` in the XML, the license will be set to "NONE".
+If you don't include ``dcterms:rights``, the license will default to "CC0".
+It is invalid to specify "CC0" as a license and also include ``dcterms:rights``; an error will be returned.
+For backwards compatibility, ``dcterms:rights`` is allowed to be blank (i.e. ``<dcterms:rights></dcterms:rights>``) but blank values will not be persisted to the database and the license will be set to "NONE".

 - "Contact E-mail" is automatically populated from dataset owner's email.